rs2125/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-This Repository contains solutions to Medium and Hard Difficulty Leetcode Problems.
+This Repository contains solutions in C++ to Medium and Hard Difficulty Leetcode Problems.